prebid/prebid.github.io/dev-docs/bidder-adaptor.md

 - **Bid ID** is unique across ad units and bidders.
 - **Auction ID** is unique per call to `requestBids()`, but is the same across ad units.
 - **Transaction ID** is unique for each ad unit with a call to `requestBids`, but same across bidders.
 This is the ID that DSPs need to recognize the same impression coming in from different supply sources.

+{: .alert.alert-success :}
+Other parameters present in the bidRequest object:
+- **Bid Request Count** is the number of times `requestBids` has been called for an ad unit.

 The ServerRequest objects returned from your adapter have this structure: